balchua/humpback/README.md

 `/usr/src/app/main-good.sh $APP_HOME` - the `$APP_HOME` will not be interpolated.
 In order to mitigate this,  the `$APP_HOME` must be resolved from inside the shell script, in this case `/usr/src/app/main-good.sh`

 ~~If the Pod goes into ImagePullError, the pod runner does not appear to detect this, leaving it in Pending mode.
 It will not complete.~~
 This is now supported.
-While the PodStatus is in Pending state, and if the containerStatus is `ContainerCreating` it is assumed its an ImagePullError.
+While the PodStatus is in Pending state, and if the containerStatus is not `ContainerCreating` it is assumed its an ImagePullError.

 ## Build